molily/testing-angular/end-to-end-testing.md

 If Cypress does not find a matching request until a timeout, the test fails.
 If Cypress caught the request, we know that the Angular application received the photos specified in the `photos` array.

-<aside class="margin-note">Deterministic fake API</aside>
+<aside class="margin-note">Specific assertions</aside>

+By faking the Flickr API, we gain complete control over the response.
+We chose to return fixed data.
+The application under test processes the data deterministically.
+As discussed, this allows us to verify that the application correctly renders the photos the API returned.

-Let us write specific assertions that compare the photos in the result list to those in the `photos` array.
+Let us write specific assertions that compare the photos in the result list with those in the `photos` array.

 ```typescript
 it('searches for a term', () => {